vjacek/vjacek.github.io/content/posts/2023-8-20-Disney-Engineered.md

 A better solution would be to load riders furthest into the theater first, so that no row is blocked by riders finding their seats and everyone can progress at walking speed the whole time.
 This would load the ride in row order 1, 2, 3.
 O(r + r + r) = O(3r) = O(n).
 Half the time!!!

-As luck would have it, our MinnieVan back to the resort hotel one night was driven by Abby, a Disney College Program <sup>TM</sup> grad who previously worked on Soarin'.
-Although her driving was a little slower than Frank the Tank's Test Track simulation the day before, we learned a lot more about Soarin' <sup>2</sup>.
+As luck would have it, our MinnieVan back to the resort hotel one night was driven by Abby, a Disney College Program(TM) grad who previously worked on Soarin'.
+Although her driving was a little slower than Frank the Tank's Test Track simulation the day before, we learned a lot more about Soarin' [2].
 Apparently, Disney loads in the "slow" configuration on purpose because there are also guests exiting the ride at exactly the same time, so the theater is both emptying and filling at once.
 In order to allow this probably larger efficiency, Disney intentionally slows down loading so that there is less confusion in the theater overall.

 1. Yes.
 2. Ask for B2.
 This puts you at the focal point of the IMAX screen and is therefore the best possible seat.